Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: Introduction

-On the other hand, naive privacy preserving by FL is not sufficient against emerging privacy attacks, such as membership inference attack \cite{shokri2017membership,nasr2019comprehensive}, and differential privacy (DP) is a formal performance metric with theoretical guarantee \cite{dwork2006our, dwork2014algorithmic, abadi2016deep, mcmahan2017learning}.
+On the other hand, naive privacy preserving by FL is not sufficient against emerging privacy attacks, such as membership inference attack \cite{shokri2017membership,nasr2019comprehensive}, and differential privacy (DP) is a formal performance metric with theoretical guarantee \cite{dwork2014algorithmic, abadi2016deep, mcmahan2017learning}.
 In federated settings, DP is typically implemented in one of two protocols: local DP (LDP) or user-level DP.
 In LDP, each client perturbs its local update before transmitting it to the server, thereby safeguarding individual data points and combating inference attacks on shared data values \cite{truex2020ldp, chamikara2022local}.
-In contrast, user-level DP, which is more commonly adopted in FL, aims to protect a user's entire contribution throughout the FL training process \cite{mcmahan2017communication, geyer2017differentially}.
+By contrast, user-level DP, which is more commonly adopted in FL, aims for protecting one user's entire contribution throughout the FL training process \cite{mcmahan2017communication, geyer2017differentially}.
 This is typically achieved by allowing a trusted server to aggregate the parameter updates from multiple users and then applying a calibrated noise mechanism to the aggregated result \cite{wei2021user}.